jingwood/d2dlib/README.md

 ## Notes

-The Direct2D API is a platform-associated API that requires the application to be targeted to either the x86 or x64 platform.
+The Direct2D API is a platform-associated API that requires the application to be targeted to either x86 or x64 platform.
 To run the application uses this library correctly, the `Platform target` of the project settings must be set to `x86` or `x64`.

 ## Install manually